-- Dining establishments such as patisseries, cafes, and restaurants are open again and serves till 21.00.
+- Dining establishments such as patisseries, cafes, and restaurants are open.

 - Most museums and sites are open during the weekends, and you can enjoy activities such as a balloon ride or skiing.
 During the weekdays, the museums are open to travelers following the usual summer-season opening and closing times.

-- Shopping malls, supermarkets, barbers, and hairdressers are open for service between 07.00-21.00 except Sundays.
+- Shopping malls, supermarkets, barbers, and hairdressers are open for service.

 - Restaurants in accommodation facilities are open; however, they are mostly only available for hotel guests.

-- Hookah lounges, Turkish baths, massage salons, indoor swimming pools, taverns, and similar venues are closed.
+- Hookah lounges, Turkish baths, massage salons, indoor swimming pools, taverns, and similar venues are also open.

 - Individuals with hotel reservations can travel in their private vehicles without obtaining any additional permission, provided they carry their accommodation/travel reservation document with them.